Learn About YES-EU

 6. Health & Safety

-• Prioritize worker and community safety in construction, operation, and decommissioning of renewable assets.
+- Prioritize worker and community safety in the construction, operation, and decommissioning of renewable assets.

 7. Community Engagement & Social Impact